zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-availability.md

 | Availability - Blade | BladeLoadAvailability |
 | Availability - Part | PartLoadAvailability |

+## How do I know my extension's current customomization?

+Click the [this link][alerting-extension-customization] and replace `HubsExtension` with `YOUR_EXTENSION_NAME` and run Kusto function, GetExtensionCustomizationJson.
+Or go to [https://azportal.kusto.windows.net/Partner][kusto-partner-database] to open Kusto.Explorer and run Kusto function, GetExtensionCustomizationJson("YOUR_EXTENSION_NAME").
+The regex is supported.
+You can view alert customization of onboarded extensions.
+The extension alert customization only exists once you have onboarded to the alerting infrastructure.
+> The customizaztion has a daily sync from the SQL database at 5:00 pm PST.

-## What happens if I need to update them or how do I know my extension's current configuration?
+## What happens if I need to update them?

 1. Contact [ibizafxhot](mailto:ibizafxhot@microsoft.com) and attached the updated configuration
 1. We will respond as soon as possible and apply the updates